emilyriederer/website/content/post/sql-generation/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: [""]
-rmd_hash: cfd4da2dd876c4b7
+rmd_hash: 394c12c81c29ad3d

 ---

 [Declarative programming languages](https://en.wikipedia.org/wiki/Declarative_programming) such as HTML, CSS, and SQL are popular because they allow users to focus more on the desired *outcome* than the exact computational steps required to achieve that outcome.
 This can increase efficiency and code readability since programmers describe what they *want* -- whether that be how their website is laid out (without worrying about how the browser computes this layout) or how a dataset is structured (regardless of how the database goes about obtaining and aggregating this data).

 However, sometimes this additional layer of abstraction can introduce problems of its own.
 Most notably, the lack of common [control flow](https://en.wikipedia.org/wiki/Control_flow) can introduce a lot of redundancy.
 This is part of the motivation for *pre-processing* tools which use more imperative programming concepts such as local variables and for-loops to automatically generate declarative code.
 Common examples in the world of web development are [Sass](https://sass-lang.com/) for CSS and [Haml](https://haml.info/docs/yardoc/file.REFERENCE.html) for HTML.
-Of course, such tools naturally come at a cost of their own by requiring developers to learn yet another tool.
+Of course, such tools naturally come at a cost of their own by requiring developers to learn yet another tool.[^1]

 For R (or, specifically `tidyverse`) users who need to generate SQL code, recent advances in [`dplyr v1.0.0`](https://dplyr.tidyverse.org/) and [`dbplyr v2.0.0`](https://dbplyr.tidyverse.org/) pose an interesting alternative.
 By using efficient, readable, and most important *familiar* syntax, users can generate accurate SQL queries that could otherwise be error-prone to write.
 For example, computing sums and means for a large number of variables.
 Coupled with the power of [`sqlfluff`](https://www.sqlfluff.com/), an innovative SQL styler which was announced at DBT's recent [coalesce conference](https://www.getdbt.com/coalesce/agenda/presenting-sqlfluff), these queries can be made not only accurate but also imminently readable.